 Take a look at these top features for a French door countertop oven and how they impact your user experience.

 |Elite Gourmet Toaster Oven||450°F||14 inch||Yes|

-The main reason we use French door ovens is for the size capacity.
+The main reason I use French door ovens is for the size capacity.
 French-style doors allow for more minor glass elements.
 By using the vertical hinges, the weight of the doors is in the hinge, not on you when opening and closing the doors (like a traditional oven).